ludwig-ai/ludwig-docs/docs/developer_guide/add_a_combiner.md

 # 2. Add a new combiner class

 Source code for combiners lives in `ludwig/combiners/`.
 Add a new python module which declares a new combiner class.
-For this example, we'll show how to implement a simplified version of `transformer` combiner.
+For this example, we'll show how to implement a simplified version of `transformer` combiner which would be defined in `transformer_combiner.py`.

 !!! note